 The examples above show the common measurements for results for these tests.
 Some laboratories use different measurements or may test different specimens.

-High levels of hemoglobin derivatives can lead to significant health problems.
+High levels of hemoglobin derivatives can lead to major health problems.
 The altered forms of hemoglobin do not allow oxygen to be moved properly through the body.
 This can lead to tissue death.

 The following values, except sulfhemoglobin, represent the percentage of hemoglobin derivatives based on total hemoglobin: